Search Knowledge Base by Keyword

 Note that “Vertical Tolerance” controls how large each section of the grid will be.
 Tighter grids will give better results if the average height of the surface is changing more drastically.

-Horizontal distance – Will eliminate additional points from the point cloud.
+Horizontal distance – Eliminates additional points from the point cloud.
 All points that are closer than cleanup radius to the points identified by height sensitivity will also be marked as debris

 Coloring Mode – Determines if the coloring is based on High/Low elevation intervals or Cut/Fill amounts.